Swindle (2013 film): Plot

 Amanda switches the Cybertor boxes.
 Swindell sells it to Volkov for $80,000 before seeing through Ben's disguise and entering the gang's room.
 The gang tells him about the Cybertor switch and offer him the red-haired Cybertor in return for the Honus Wagner card, showing him footage of a furious Volkov.
 Swindell lunges for the red toy which falls off the balcony onto a couple's wedding cake.
-They all chase after it.
+They all chase after it, crashing the wedding.
 Meanwhile, Ben's father is also at the hotel showing his new invention, the "iGotit", competing for a cash prize in an invention game show.

 The gang retrieves the Cybertor and exchanges it with Swindell for the card.
 Swindell gives the Cybertor to Volkov who orders him to flee.
 Volkov is revealed to actually be Savannah's father, enlisted to help.
-The gang reveals themselves to Lefevre as the actual owners of the card; he invites them to the auction.
+The gang reveals themselves to Lefevre as the actual owners of the card and he invites them to the auction.
 While leaving, Swindell spills his case revealing a load of fake Honus Wagner cards with Swindell's face on them.
-He is presented with the $35,000 bill for the Crown Suite.
+He is presented with the $35,000 bill for the Crown Suite, much to his shock.

 Ben rewards the gang with $25,000 for their help, explaining his family no longer need the money because his father's invention won the cash prize.
-Ben pays for a real honeymoon for the wedding couple, pays for the group's college, and lets himself and his team spend the rest.
+Ben also pays for a real honeymoon for the wedding couple, pays for the group's college, and lets himself and his team spend the rest.
 A little girl asks for Griffin's help retrieving her rare-breed bird, worth $20,000, from a fake groomer.
 Griffin decides that the group should use the rest of the money to continue to foil swindlers.